jrecchia1029/Solitaire/README.md

 # Solitaire

+View Raw

+How to play game:
 Play Game by running mainclass

-How to play game:

  ----------------------------------------------------->  Move or Draw  <--------------------------------------------------
  |                                                     /            \                                                    |